Bad (album): Awards

 Jackson received numerous honors for Bad, but his lack of Grammy Awards was considered a snub.

-At the 1988 Grammy Awards, Jackson was the tied-most nominated artist (outside of the classical field), as Bad was nominated for Album of the Year, Best Pop Vocal Performance – Male, Best R&B Vocal Performance – Male, and Best Engineered Recording – Non Classical.
-Although the album won Best Engineered Recording – Non Classical, this went to the producers.
+At the 1988 Grammy Awards, Jackson was the tied-most nominated artist (outside of the classical field): Bad was nominated for Album of the Year, Best Pop Vocal Performance – Male, Best R&B Vocal Performance – Male (for "Bad"), and Best Engineered Recording – Non Classical, and Jones and Jackson were nominated for Producer of the Year, Non-Classical.
+Although Bad won Best Engineered Recording – Non Classical, this went to the producers.
 Jackson's zero wins was the subject of media attention; American entertainer Little Richard, who was at the ceremony, said "I'm shocked.
 I'm stunned [...]
-I think a lot of people are.
-Oooh, Michael!".
+I think a lot of people are."
 Writing for the Los Angeles Times, Hilburn said Jackson deserved to win at least one of the Vocal Performance awards, but not Album of the Year, which U2's highly acclaimed The Joshua Tree (1987) won.
-The following year Bad was nominated for Record of the Year for "Man in the Mirror", and in 1990 won for Best Music Video – Short Form (for "Leave Me Alone").
+"Man in the Mirror" was nominated for Record of the Year in the following year and "Leave Me Alone" won Best Music Video – Short Form in 1990.

 Despite the lack of Grammy Awards for Jackson, he won numerous other awards for Bad.
-"Bad" won an American Music Award for Favorite Soul/R&B Song at the 1988 American Music Awards.
-At the 1988 Soul Train Music Awards, the album won Best R&B/Soul Album – Male and "Bad" won Best R&B/Soul Single – Male.
+"Bad" won Favorite Soul/R&B Song at the 1988 American Music Awards.
+At the 1988 Soul Train Music Awards, Bad won Best R&B/Soul Album – Male and "Bad" won Best R&B/Soul Single – Male.
 The following year, "Man in the Mirror" also won Best R&B/Soul Single – Male.
-The album won Outstanding Album at the 1988 NAACP Image Awards.
-At the 1988 Brit Awards, Jackson was also awarded the International Solo Artist award.
-At the 1989 Brit Awards, Jackson was awarded the inaugural International Male Solo Artist award, and "Smooth Criminal" won British Video of the Year.
+Bad won Best Album at the 1988 NAACP Image Awards.
+The album also received international honors and nominations.
+On October 6, 1987, five weeks after its release, Bad was voted Best LP in the British-based Smash Hits readers poll.
+In 1988, the Japan Gold Disc Awards awarded Bad the Grand Prix Album of the Year.
+In the following year, it was nominated for International Album of the Year by the Juno Awards in Canada.
+At the 1988 Brit Awards, Jackson was awarded the International Solo Artist award.
+At the 1989 Brit Awards, Jackson was also awarded the inaugural International Male Solo Artist award, and "Smooth Criminal" won British Video of the Year.